-A static budget uses a fixed amount of revenue and expense throughout the year, giving you an idea of how much money you will receive and how much money you have to spend.
+A static budget uses a fixed amount of revenue and expense throughout the year.
+It gives you an idea of how much money you will receive and spend.
 Not-for-profit entities use it as they are given a fixed amount to use.

 Apart from the above types, there are other types of budget based on the requirements of the business startup, such as fixed cost budget, revenue budget, labor budget, expenditure budget, etc.

 Don’t tell me what you value.
 Show me your budget, and I’ll tell you what you value.” – Joe Biden.

 Financial forecasting refers to estimating the company’s financial performance based on the projections of what your startup business will achieve in the specified period.

 Financial forecasting helps you understand the trends, and it is not what you want to achieve.
 But it gives you an idea based on the predictions and projections of what your business will gain.

 Typically, the financial forecasting is done for the revenue and expense items to understand the sales and expense projections.
 It helps in allocation of the budget amounts accordingly.